falkr/thesis-tips/pages/formatting.md

 **Wrong:** The timer is set to 5ms.

 An exception is the percent sign, for which we find different practices.
 I suggest that you add a short space between a number and the percent symbol.
 In Latex, you need to escape the percent sign by writing `\%`.
-To add a short space between number between number and percentage sign, use the `\,` command.
+To add a short space between number and percentage sign, use the `\,` command.

 ```latex
 30\,\%